bravit/distributed-calculator/README.md

 The front-end application consists of a server and a client written in [React](https://reactjs.org/).
 Kudos to [ahfarmer](https://github.com/ahfarmer) for [React calculator](https://github.com/ahfarmer/calculator).

-The following architecture diagram illustrates the components that make up this project:
+The following architecture diagram illustrates the components that make up the original project:

 ![Architecture Diagram](./img/Architecture_Diagram.png)